Translate Refinery

 insert: Voeg in

-We’d love to see you order the keys exactly like the en.yml version.
-This way, you can use a diff-enabled-editor, to open both the en.yml and nl.yml file, and blazingly fast update the locale.
+Order the keys exactly like the en.yml version.
+This way, you can use a diff-enabled-editor to open both the en.yml and nl.yml file to quickly update the locale.
+If you are making changes to the en.yml file, alphabetically list keys you add.

-If you’re starting a new translation, copy en.yml to “your_locale”.yml
+TIP: If you're starting a translation for a new language, copy en.yml to "your_locale".yml

-Make sure you change en: to your locale’s key at the top of “your_locale”.yml to avoid overriding the English translation (e.g. nl:)
+WARNING: Make sure you change en: to your locale's key at the top of "your_locale".yml to avoid overriding the English translation (e.g.nl:)

-Run the Refinery tests to be sure you produced valid YAML or didn’t break something.
+Run the Refinery tests to be sure you didn't break something, and that your YAML is valid.

 Add the modified files to the git repository